laurent22/joplin/BUILD.md

 There are also a few forks of existing packages under the "fork-*" name.

 ## Required dependencies
+Before running `npm install` in the root of the project, ensure that you have the required dependencies installed.

 - Install node 14+ - https://nodejs.org/en/
 - macOS: Install Cocoapods - `brew install cocoapods`